 The tourist checklist should include a visit to see The Royal Pavilion, a rather opulent, Regency-period building, influenced by Indian and Chinese architecture, worth seeing from the outside and it’s surrounded by large gardens.

-It’s a party town, so have a break mid-way and see Brighton lit up at night.
-The weekend tends to see the main streets awash with stag and hen dos (like central London) but there are plenty of alternative venues like Komedia and Hotel Pelirocco.
-If you’re staying out, though be warned trains stop around 11 pm, but start again around 4 am and you can always kill time at Buddies 24-hour cafe bar
+Pre-covid, Brighton was a party town, so have a break mid-way and see the city lit up at night.
+When things are running as usual, the weekend tends to see the main streets awash with stag and hen dos (like central London), but there are plenty of alternative venues like performing arts centre Komedia and Hotel Pelirocco.
+If you’re staying out, be warned trains stop around 11 pm, but start again around 4 am and you can always kill time at Buddies 24-hour cafe bar.

 Getting there: Train from Victoria, Blackfriars and London Bridge